 5. THEY WISH PEOPLE WOULD BE WARY OF PHONY MATCHMAKERS.

 Although some reputable organizations offer courses and certifications in matchmaking, matchmakers don’t need any formal training to do their job.
-“Some [of these organizations] are legit, but others are just about the revenue,” says Jamie Rose, the founder and CEO of Rose Matchmaking.
+“Some are legit, but others are just about the revenue,” says Jamie Rose, the founder and CEO of Rose Matchmaking.
 Similarly, some matchmaking companies are more about maximizing profit than helping people find love.
 Scammers who start these matchmaking businesses take advantage of desperate, lonely people looking for love.

 So how to tell which businesses are legitimate?
 Watch for these red flags: matchmakers who won’t meet you in person, companies that have recently changed their name (perhaps to evade detection or create distance from angry former clients), sites that don’t have testimonials (or where the testimonials seem fake), and companies that have many negative user reviews.